alex-smtv/X52-PRO-Mouse-Ministick-to-Axes/README.md

 ### Uninstall

+If using X52 Non-PRO:
+  - Launch `src/X52_(Non-PRO)/x52(non-pro)_ministick_map_UNINSTALL.reg` and apply changes.

+If using X52 PRO:
-- Launch `src/x52pro_ministick_map_UNINSTALL.reg` and apply changes.
+  - Launch `src/X52_PRO/x52pro_ministick_map_UNINSTALL.reg` and apply changes.

+Then:
-- Enable back the X52 PRO mouse driver if you disabled it and need it again.
+  - Enable back the X52 mouse driver if you disabled it and need it again.

 ## Why the Windows joystick viewer doesn't apply the mapping?